What you need to know about the changes coming to this short-term interest rate benchmark.

 Additionally, the International Swaps & Derivatives Association (ISDA) is leading the transition of the USD LIBOR derivatives (e.g., interest rate swaps) markets away from LIBOR.
 ISDA and the ARRC work closely together to confirm alignment in their objectives.

 What will be the replacement rate for LIBOR?

 The ARRC has recommended a new benchmark– the Secured Overnight Financing Rate (SOFR) –for U.S. bond and loan market transactions.
 The New York Federal Reserve Bank now publishes SOFR daily, as well as SOFR Averages and a SOFR Index.
 In addition, on July 29, 2021, the ARRC formally recommended the CME Group’s forward looking 1-month, 3-month and 6-month term SOFR rates[PDF].

 Although the ARRC has recommended and is focusing exclusively on SOFR as LIBOR’s successor, some market participants and industry groups are advocating for, and in some cases already employing, other established benchmarks such as Prime and the Effective Federal Funds rate, as well as new benchmarks such as the American Interbank Offered Rate (AMERIBOR), Bloomberg Short-Term Bank Yield Index (BSBY), or ICE Bank Yield Index (BYI).

-Commerce Bank will plan to offer Daily Simple SOFR and 30-Day Average SOFR in Advance for new loans and renewed LIBOR-linked loans, and SOFR Compounded in Arrears for commercial swap-linked products.
+Commerce Bank offers Term SOFR, Daily Simple SOFR, 30-Day Average SOFR in Advance, BSBY and Prime for new loans and renewed LIBOR-linked products.